 Second, reparations programmes cannot be conceived of as substitute for criminal justice.
 The Argentinian governments’ attempts (especially during Menem’s administration) to set up a redress programme addressed to the parents and children of the disappeared were combined with a reluctance to bring the perpetrators to justice.
 As part of their fight for accountability and retributive justice, the Madres refused to declare their disappeared children as ‘dead’ and to accept the exhumation of their corpses.
 Instead they demanded that their children be regarded as still living, a way of demonstrating that ‘victims of injustice are not “dust and nothing” but retain a status and a presence as claimants on justice’ ( Booth 2011: 752).
 In Hebe de Bonafini’s words, this demand ‘question[ed] the system’ as the Madres did not want to ‘accept their [children’s] deaths until someone [was] made responsible’ (de Bonafini 1990: 42; quoted in Moon 2012: 7).
 Indeed, the Madres held their last March of Resistance at Plaza de Mayo in 2005 when the Kirchner’s administration repealed and declared unconstitutional the amnesty laws and pardons of previous governments.
 Only at that point, for the Madres, the government proved not to be an enemy of its people anymore.

 In order to minimise the risk of the political instrumentalisation of reparations programmes, the direct involvement of their potential beneficiaries is necessary.
 It is only when potential beneficiaries are treated not as passive recipients of reparations but as invaluable actors in thinking about (i) what reparations programmes should aim for and (ii) how they should be devised that a fuller understanding of past wrongs can be gained.
 Moreover, engaging with potential beneficiaries helps put pressure on the state not to tender redress in an exchange for the punishment of those who are liable.
 Of course, the desideratum of the direct involvement of potential beneficiaries does not on its own guarantee that reparations programmes will not be tools of political legitimacy.
 There are many scenarios in which the bargaining power of beneficiaries is too insufficient to exercise influence on the state or not to be co-opted by it.
 However, if a reparations programme aims at being meaningfully legitimate, and not just as an instrument of a legitimacy project of the state, involving beneficiaries in deliberation from the beginning is invaluable.
-Carving out space for participation cannot itself eviscerate the problem of political instrumentalisation, but it can at least show respect for the would-be beneficiaries as persons with voices worthy of being heard.
+Carving out space for participation cannot itself overcome the problem of political instrumentalisation, but it can at least show respect for the would-be beneficiaries as persons with voices worthy of being heard.
 As such, their involvement is a necessary, although not sufficient, requirement that reparations programmes have to meet in order to defend against challenges to their legitimacy.

 Nevertheless, the process of involving beneficiaries in the design of reparations programmes raises pressing ethical issues having to do both with the identification of who counts as a legitimate claimant and with potential disagreements within the community of beneficiaries.
 To such issues we now turn.